 - Soak for 15-30 minutes.
-You may need to rinse off afterwards if the oatmeal sticks all over.
+You may need to rinse off afterward if the oatmeal sticks all over.
 Don’t forget to rinse out the tub!

-Can you use steel cut oats for oatmeal bath?
+Can you use steel-cut oats for an oatmeal bath?
 Yes, actually, you can.
-Make oatmeal milk baths with any type of oats you have on hand, raw, quick cooking, steel cut, etc. Just don’t use flavored oatmeal packets.
+Make oatmeal milk baths with any type of oats you have on hand, raw, quick-cooking, steel-cut, etc. Just don’t use flavored oatmeal packets.
 You don’t want to smell like apples and cinnamon!

 Can you use regular milk for a milk bath?